Paveljolak/rtd-try2/docs/magni6_models/full_assembly/assembly_magni6_mini.rst

 |

+47. **Connect Second Wire Harness**

-47. Take the other wire harness (with 3 red spade connectors) shown in the picture below.
-Take the connector from the circuit, which splits into two separate connectors (green circle) and connect it to the bottom pin of the ON/OFF SWITCH.
+   Use the wire harness with 3 red spade connectors.
+   Attach the split connector (yellow circle) to the bottom pin of the ON/OFF SWITCH.

 .. raw:: html